Industry Forecast: Blue Skies Ahead

 On a state-specific level over the last two years, the results were mixed.
 For example, Florida, California, Texas and Pennsylvania saw notable rises in construction jobs.
 Meanwhile, New Jersey, Arizona, Alabama and others experienced net losses.

 Naturally, what the future holds for your local construction market depends on a variety of factors specific to your area.
-Contact Smith & Howard’s construction group for advice and guidance to help your business make the most of smart growth opportunities.
+Contact Smith and Howard’s construction group for advice and guidance to help your business make the most of smart growth opportunities.

 If you have any questions and would like to connect with a team member please call 404-874-6244 or contact an advisor below.CONTACT AN ADVISOR